Chest drain

 How long the chest drain will be needed depends on your condition and how well you respond to treatment.

 Removing the drain is a simple procedure.
 Once all the dressings are removed, the stitch is cut and the drain is gently pulled out.
-The doctor or nurse may ask you to breathe in a particular way while the drain is removed.
-Removal of the drain can feel a little uncomfortable but only lasts a few seconds.
-You will have a chest X-ray once the drain has been removed.

 Are there any risks with chest drains?

 • Chest drains sometimes fall out and may need to be replaced (this happens in less than 1 in 10 drains).
-This risk is minimised by stitching the drain in place and covering it with a secure dressing.
+This risk is reduced by stitching the drain in place and covering it with a secure dressing.
 You can also help by following the suggestions above (‘Looking after your chest drain’).

 If you require further information, please speak to your doctors and nurses.